-What’s it: Real business cycle is the economy’s fluctuation due to shocks from real factors instead of aggregate demand shocks.
-The new classical economists proposed this model and considered fluctuations in the aggregate supply as the cause of business cycles.
+A real business cycle is the economy’s fluctuation due to shocks from real factors instead of aggregate demand shocks.
+The new classical economists proposed this model and considered fluctuations in the aggregate supply to be the cause of business cycles.

 A fall in input prices or technical progress raises aggregate supply and shifts the curve to the right.
 Conversely, an increase in input prices lowers aggregate supply and shifts the curve to the left.